dharmab/bmw-f750gs-f850gs/README.md

 ## Overview

 The BMW F750GS/F850GS is a middleweight adventure motorcycle.
-The bike is a connsumate all-rounder and is a good choice for commuting in all weather conditions, riding on twisty roads, touring long distances on the highway and going on dirt and gravel roads and down many trails.
+The bike is a consummate all-rounder and is a good choice for commuting in all weather conditions, riding on twisty roads, touring long distances on the highway and going on dirt and gravel roads and down many trails.

-The bikes are characterized by their 853cc parallel twin engine and their accessibility to less experienced and shorter riders.
+The bikes are characterized by their 853cc parallel twin engine, linear powerband, suite of electronic rider aids and their accessibility to less experienced and shorter riders.

 ## Table of Contents